glmdgrielson/words/atlas/taxes.md

 _big_ mistake.
 There was a knock.
 "Hello there, _governor._ I must have a word with you."

 The governor groaned.
-It was the noble.
-The noble was not happy.
+"The noble of sector 241 would like to have a _word_ with you."
 This was not much of a surprise, but it was unwelcome nonetheless.
+"It has come to my attention that a great deal of wealth has been taken from me, and I would like to know _why_."

+The answer introduced itself.
+"You owe several thousand units in taxes.
+I have corrected your error."

+The governor and noble replied in unison "Thank you."

+The robot in full sincerity responded "You're welcome!
+The sector will thrive if we all contribute!"

 ---